theperiscope/SpectreConsoleAppTemplate/README.md

 2. Install the template

     ```
-    dotnet new --uninstall .
+    dotnet new uninstall .
     ```

 ## Check If Template Is Installed

 ```
-dotnet new --list | find "spectre"
+dotnet new list | find "spectre"
 ```

 ## Publishing